sbi-dev/sbi/README.md

 ## Setup

-Clone repo, then set environment variable ```LFI_PROJECT_DIR``` to local directory.

-You can install all the dependencies using the `environment.yml` file to create a conda environment: `conda env create -f environment.yml`
+Clone the repo and install all the dependencies using the `environment.yml` file to create a conda environment: `conda env create -f environment.yml`

 Alternatively, you can install via `setup.py` using `pip install -e.` To install development and testing dependencies, if you use bash use `pip install -e .[dev]` while if you use zsh do `pip install -e .\[dev\]`.

-Also uses https://github.com/bayesiains/nsf for general density estimation, but that directory is included here so you don't need to get it separately (will hopefully be a pip installable package soon, and in PyTorch master some day).
+Also uses <https://github.com/bayesiains/nsf> for general density estimation, but that directory is included here so you don't need to get it separately (will hopefully be a pip installable package soon, and in PyTorch master some day).

 ## Examples

 Examples are collected in notebooks in `examples/`.

 ## Git LFS